jpnorair/OpenTag/xtras/entropy_calc/_Readme.txt

 If you are doing cryptography or collision avoidance (OpenTag does both) it is good to have a random number generator.
-For cryptography in particular, you want a really-fucking-good random number generator, or else your crypto system can be exploited.
+For cryptography in particular, you want a really good random number generator, or else your crypto system might be able to be exploited.

 This supplement contains a POSIX C program called "ent" that runs on a POSIX shell.
 This program is by John Walker of fourmilab.ch (and incidentally the